Alexander Bolaños

-Alexander Bolaños (real name: Jancer Romario Bolaños Cassiera; born 1994) is an Ecuadorian footballer who plays as a forward for Independiente del Valle in the Liga PRO Ecuador.
+Alexander Bolaños (real name: Jancer Romario Bolaños Cassiera; born 1994) is an Ecuadorian footballer who plays as a forward for Aucas in the Liga PRO Ecuador.

 On 19 July 2024, the Ecuadorian Football Federation discovered that he falsified his identity and pretended to be his brother Alexander Bolaños Casierra.
 As a result, Jancer Bolaños (who is 30 years old instead of the originally claimed 24) was punished with a three-year suspension from football.

 Personal life

 He is the cousin of Ecuadorian international footballers Miller Bolaños and Álex Bolaños.